 Bare minimum broadband.

 As Telstra’s budget alternative, Belong doesn’t have a lot of premium features.
 It’s got the basics, like no-contract options, $0 setup options, and some benefits for bundling a Belong SIM plan ($80 free mobile credit at the time of writing) but that’s about it.
-It doesn’t offer mobile broadband plans, home phone bundles, pay TV bundles, or any other perks and rewards (discounts, exclusive content offers etc.).
+It doesn’t offer mobile internet plans, home phone bundles, pay-TV bundles, or any other perks and rewards (discounts, exclusive content offers etc.).
 Belong also doesn’t offer any Superfast or Ultrafast plans, losing a couple more points in the perks and features analysis.

 If you’re after a provider that offers all the perks and features, you’ll pay a good deal more.
 Telstra offers all that and more, but its Ultrafast plan starts at $180 per month.

 If you’re interested in NBN 250 (Superfast), take a look at the most popular options available to select FTTP and HFC customers.